Accidents in the workplace are still a relatively common occurrence despite much improvement in recent years.

 - Provide protective clothing and equipment to employees

-If you are injured while at work, your employer may be responsible for compensating you for any injury and loss suffered by you as a result of the accident.
+If you are injured while at work, your employer may be responsible for compensating you for any personal injury and loss suffered by you as a result of the accident.

 Most employers will have insurance to cover such accidents at work and often it will be the insurance company and their solicitors rather than the employer.